+This defines the structure of the common block.
 The common block contains a list of variable settings.
 Each variable setting consists of a name, some whitespace, and a value.
 Settings are separated by a line feed character.
-As of protocol version 10, values can be integers, strings, booleans or lists.
-The encoding is such that a value is encoded as a single protocol A token.
-That means that strings and lists are both encoded as HOLLERITHs.
-The reason for this is to simplify for clients that need to ignore the value, and so it is possible to add new value types without confusing old clients (new types will be encoded as HOLLERITHS.)
+The values can be of several different types (such as integers, strings, booleans, lists of stuff) but they are all encoded as HOLLERITHs.
+The reason for this is to simplify for clients that need to ignore the value, and so it is possible to add new value types without confusing old clients.

-The grammar below sort of defines the syntax of the common block.
+The grammar below defines the syntax of the common block.